aibtcdev/ai-agent-crew/README.md

 ## Setting up the Wallet

-This repository imports the `stacks-m2m/scripts` repository, which provides Typescript functions to interact with a Stacks wallet.
+This repository also imports the `stacks-m2m/scripts` repository as a submodule.

+This provides Typescript functions to interact with a Stacks wallet using Stacks.js.

+To clone the repository, run the following command:

+- ssh: `git clone --recurse-submodules git@github.com:stacks-m2m/crew.git`
+- https: `git clone --recurse-submodules https://github.com/stacks-m2m/crew.git`

+To update the submodule, run the following command:
+`git submodule update --remote --merge`

 - TODO: list of script functions (pay-invoice, send-stx, send-btc (abtc))
-- TODO: instructions on how to clone
-- TODO: instructions on how to update
 - TODO: configure .env with wallet info

 ## Local Development